Gabriel Arias Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.04 team ERA ranks 13th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (96 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs given up (96 total, 1.3 per game).

-- The right-hander's last time out was on Sunday against the Pittsburgh Pirates, when he tossed six innings, surrendering two earned runs while allowing two hits.
+- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he tossed five innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.